Before World War II, Grebe (Gree-be) produced sail yachts and powerboats for exclusive clientele.

 |Grebe Shipyard looks east across the Chicago River.
 Note Riverview Park's rides, Shoot the Chutes and The Bobs roller coaster in the background, circa 1928.|

-When Grebe passed away in 1952, his widow Marguerite took over operations, which was unusual enough to merit a couple of newspaper articles about her.
+When Grebe passed away in 1952, his widow Marguerite took over operations, unusual enough to merit several newspaper articles about her.
 As time went on, the interest in these high-end yachts waned.
 She ran the company until they completed their last boat in 1972.
 The company continued to operate at the site until 1994, providing boat maintenance and storage.
 The land was worth more than the business.

 |Today the site is occupied by the Belmont River Club townhomes.|